NalinPlad/hkkr.in/README.md

 I wrote most of the code here quickly and its not the greatest.
 I may come in and refactor some of it in the future.

+## ToDo
+Planned features

+[ ] Check user agent to serve an html version in the browser [ ] Option to disable ANSI escapes incase a terminal emulator doesent support them [ ] Show date on posts(EG: 4 days ago)
+[ ] Option to sort by date
+[ ] Option to make hkkr.in/{ID} links go directly to url not discussion

 ###### // Thanks for using hkkr.in